 A patient with pulmonary fibrosis might have an oxygen requirement, but an acute deterioration in saturations should trigger seeking another cause.

-Occasionally, pulmonary oedema can cause wheeze (see above).
-Usually, though it means some form of obstructive airway disease.
-Peak flows are NOT realistic in acutely hypoxic patients and add little.
+Occasionally, pulmonary oedema can cause wheeze.
+Usually though, it means some form of obstructive airway disease.
+Peak flows are NOT realistic in acutely hypoxic patients and add little benefit.

 - 0.5mg 1:1000 intramuscular adrenaline (life-saving).
 IV adrenaline can cause arrhythmias & should be reserved for ITU settings.

 - 10mg IV chlorphenamine